-- (7) Warrants, Equity and Other Investments are non-income producing. - (8) Value as a percent of net assets. - (9) The Company did not have any non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act"), as of March 31, 2016.
-Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
-Interest will accrue during the life of the debt investment on each ETP and will be recognized as non-cash income until it is actually paid.
-Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash. - (11) Debt investment is on non-accrual status at March 31, 2016.
+(10) ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and a a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
+Interest will accrue during the life of the de investment on each ETP and will be recognized as non-cash income until it is actually paid.
+Therefore, a portion of the incentive fee the Company m pay its Advisor will be based on income that the Company has not yet received in cash.

+(11) Debt investment is on non-accrual status at June 30, 2016.